blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

 So you can control, which features will be extracted, by adding/removing either keys or parameters from the dict.

-For convenience, there are already three dict predefined, which can be used right away:
+For convenience, three dictionaries are predefined and can be used right away:

-* :class:`tsfresh.feature_extraction.settings.ComprehensiveFCParameters`: includes all features without parameters and all features will parameters, with quite some different parameter combinations.
-This is the default of you do not hand in a `default_fc_parameters` at all.
+* :class:`tsfresh.feature_extraction.settings.ComprehensiveFCParameters`: includes all features without parameters and all features with parameters, each with different parameter combinations.
+This is the default for `extract_features` if you do not hand in a `default_fc_parameters` at all.
-* :class:`tsfresh.feature_extraction.settings.MinimalFCParameters`: includes only few features
-  and can be used for quick tests.
+* :class:`tsfresh.feature_extraction.settings.MinimalFCParameters`: includes only a handful of features and can be used for quick tests.
 The features which have the "minimal" attribute are used here.
-* :class:`tsfresh.feature_extraction.settings.EfficientFCParameters`: Mostly the same features as in the :class:`tsfresh.feature_extraction.settings.ComprehensiveFCParameters`, except a few exception, which are marked as high_comp_cost.
+* :class:`tsfresh.feature_extraction.settings.EfficientFCParameters`: Mostly the same features as in the :class:`tsfresh.feature_extraction.settings.ComprehensiveFCParameters`, but without features which are marked with the "high_comp_cost" attribute.
 This can be used if runtime performance plays a major role.

 It is also possible, to control the features to be extracted for the different kinds of time series individually.
 You can do so by passing another dictionary to the extract function as a